Scary Tales From The Haunted Waverly Hills Sanatorium

-Louisville, KY, is home to the Waverly Hills Sanatorium, which many people believe is one of the most haunted place on earth.
+Louisville, KY, is home to the Waverly Hills Sanatorium, which many people believe is one of the most haunted places on Earth.
 While the building is now primarily a tourist attraction for those with creepy predilections, it used to be a functioning tuberculosis hospital.
-In 1910, when the hospital was established, this meant a place where between 8,000 and 63,000 people died bloody, excruciating deaths, as there would be no real cure for tuberculosis until streptomycin was invented in 1943.
-Waverly Hills was also the site of at least two suicides, which strangely enough took place in the same room.
+In 1910, when the hospital was established, this was a place where roughly 8,000 people died bloody, excruciating deaths, as there would be no real cure for tuberculosis, known as the white plague, until streptomycin was invented in 1943.

 With all of that suffering, it’s not surprising that rumors of creepy doppelgängers, ghostly children, demonic forces, and more have cropped up.
 It is one of the most famous Kentucky ghost stories, and the haunted Waverly Hills Sanatorium is known worldwide.
 While spooky stories like these can’t truly be proven, there are plenty of people who will swear on their lives that they’re true.
 Haunted sanatoriums are scary, but the spooky stories from Waverly Hills Sanatorium are downright terrifying.